What are Diet Pills?

-Weight loss medications pose moderate to low addictive potential.
-However, the severity of side-effects is dependent on the type of drug, dosage and frequency of usage.
-These kinds of drugs are intended for short-term usage (approximately 12 weeks).
+Diet pills are intended for short-term usage (approximately 12 weeks).
+Taking too many drugs to help you lose weight can result in an overdose especially if you're taking stimulants or prescription medications.
 It is best to consult your doctor or any medical personnel to seek proper prescription, dosage, and frequency of administration.

 Here are some possible reasons for overdose:

-- Excessive intake than what is prescribed the medical personnel
+- Excessive intake of prescription weight loss pills than what is prescribed by the medical personnel

-- Administering weight loss drugs not suitable for normal weight or underweight
+- Administering prescription weight loss drugs not suitable for normal weight or underweight

-- Taking in combinations of various weight loss medications
+- Taking in combinations of various prescription weight loss pills

-- Taking in prescribed weight loss medications with illicit substances
+- Taking in prescription weight loss pills with illicit substances

-Here are the following common signs and symptoms for a person experiencing overdosage with weight loss medicines.
+Here are the following common signs and symptoms for a person experiencing an overdose of weight loss pills: